-You probably wouldn’t send Granny a card with this Naked Santa (even with a clear image; thankfully this isn't) unless she had a great sense of humour.
+You probably wouldn’t send Granny a card with this Naked Santa (even with a clear image; thankfully this isn't) unless she had a robust sense of humour.

 It’s all about knowing your audience and respecting the relationship.
 In this post I show why Content Strategy – creating, personalising and sending

 out your content – is the same, and when the right Naked Santa is just the ticket.

 Let’s start with those long, boring snapshots of ‘the year that was’ which some people send.

 If you’re lucky, they’ll have some pics to relieve the tedium of the endless details of trips or infants born to relatives you’ll never meet.
 The snapshot might be folded into a card or sent as an attachment to an intimate e-card to a few hundred close friends.
 Whatever; they’re boring, impersonal and only some friends are unprofessional enough to do it.